 Early in the morning, I have to pass a place where a score of factory workers would be crossing the road to get to their factories on the other side of the road.
 Because it is in the early mornings, traffic is usually low (but that does not mean there are no vehicles).
 From afar, I can see a bunch of workers would be walking almost in one long line.

 As I approach this “crossing” place, the “line” remains unbroken.
 I can see the factory workers in the line, is not looking out for the traffic but rather busy and casually following the worker in front or chit chat with their friends.
-They just walk with a complete ignorance of the traffic whilst on road (I have the same problem with the Africans as well).
+They just walk with complete ignorance of the traffic whilst on-road (I have the same problem with the Africans as well).

 Perhaps (seeing too much of Animal Planet) they feel secure in numbers – 20 factory workers against one speeding car, 20 chickens against one hungry tiger.